nambanhh/shub_mcq_assistant/README.md

 How to use
 ------

 First, make sure you have Chrome and ChromeDriver installed properly, please refer to this [link](https://chromedriver.chromium.org/getting-started).
-If you are on Windows, you can extract `chromedriver.exe' to `C:\Windows`\
+(If you are on Windows, you can extract `chromedriver.exe` to `C:\Windows\`)\
 Then, open config.ini and enter your username, password, class code, test number.